 Christmas at Blenheim Palace

 Blenheim Palace pulls out all the stops at Christmas.
 There will be a glowing, twinkling light trail through the grounds.
-Inside the house the story of the Nutcracker will be told via a series of tableaux and outside there is a Christmas market.
-Entry to both house and light trail is pretty pricey.
+Inside the house the Land of Oz is recreated and outside there is a Christmas market.
+Entry to both house and light trail is pretty pricey, members .

 - Christmas at Blenheim Palace